Bob Walk: Pittsburgh Pirates

-In his waning years, Walk served as a spot starter and swingman for the Pirates' teams that won three straight NL East titles from –.
-His most memorable outing being when manager Jim Leyland removed him from the bullpen and named him a surprise starter in Game Five of the 1992 NLCS against Atlanta.
-Walk tossed a complete game three-hitter to stave off elimination in a series which the Pirates would eventually lose in seven games.
-He was also the pitcher who was warming up in the bullpen when Francisco Cabrera hit the two-run, game-winning single against Stan Belinda, which won the series for Atlanta.
-Despite both Walk and Cabrera being right-handers, Leyland opted to keep Belinda (despite having walked Damon Berryhill to load the bases and giving up a deep fly ball to Ron Gant) to pitch to Cabrera.
+Walk spent his final five seasons as a spot starter and swingman for Pirates teams that won three straight NL East titles from –.
+His most memorable outing came against the Braves the 1992 NLCS, when manager Jim Leyland named him a surprise starter in Game 5.
+Walk responded with a complete game three-hitter in a 7-1 win against his former team that allowed the Pirates to stave off elimination.
+They also won Game 6 by a 13-4 score to take the series to the limit.

+In the decisive seventh game, Walk was warming up in the bullpen when Francisco Cabrera hit the two-run, game-winning single off Stan Belinda that won the series.
+Leyland opted to stay with Belinda, also a right-hander, even though he had walked Damon Berryhill to load the bases and allowed a deep fly ball to Ron Gant to set up the dramatic finish.

 In 1993, Walk recorded an NL-worst 5.68 ERA and retired after the season.

 Post-career

-Walk is currently an announcer for the Pittsburgh Pirates on AT&T SportsNet Pittsburgh and radio.
-He is also a fill-in game analyst for MLB on FOX as well as a game analyst for Peacock’s MLB Sunday Leadoff during Pirates games.
+Walk provides analysis for Pirates games on AT&T SportsNet Pittsburgh and radio.
+He also serves as a fill-in for MLB on FOX as well as a analyst for Peacock’s MLB Sunday Leadoff on Pirates broadcasts.

 Personal

-Walk is the father of three children, Tommy, Johnny, and Ronnie.
+Walk is the father of three children.